atenanaz/fashion.github.io/README.md

 # **Fashion Outfit Recommendation**

+###The goal of Thesis
 Fashion recommendation services have gained lot of popularity over the last decade in online fashion stores. fashion recommender systems (RSs) can act as a principal defense strategy against consumer over choice and contribute significantly in the economic landscape of the textile and fashion industry.
-In this project we proposed Gruop-based modelling to contemplate fashion outfit recommendation as compatibility prediction score.
+In this project we proposed Gruop-based modelling to contemplate fashion outfit recommendation as compatibility prediction score as shown in the following figure: